-Since we already had plenty to bring home and were starting to get hungry, we just had a look then made our way back to the car park.
+After paying for our strawberries, which turned out to be approximately 4kg for £13.60, we crossed the field to have a look at the other crops.
 There are loads of crops becoming available for picking throughout the summer, such as raspberries, carrots, courgettes and peas, and you’ll find the latest updates on what’s in season on Crockford Bridge Farm’s crop calendar.

-Strawberry Picking at Crockford Bridge Farm Surrey
+Crockford Bridge Farm

-Crockford Bridge Farm, New Haw Road, Addlestone, Nr.
+Address: New Haw Road, Addlestone, Nr.
 Weybridge, Surrey KT15 2BU